For those of you watching on the Ditto Cam wondering what it is that I am moving and grooving to here, I was listening to Music Maestro Barry White.

 These are the people that want to improve their lives, that want to access the greatest country in the world because of the opportunity we have.

-And he's he's not gonna close the door on them.
+And he's not going to close the door on them.

-I I don't want to go into much more detail on that, but I think I think that obviously there's some political concerns too.
+I don't want to go into much more detail than that, but I think that obviously there's some political concerns, too.

 I think there's some misjudgments, miscalculations.